Pimavanserin vs. Quetiapine for Treatment of Parkinson's Psychosis

 • If on an acetylcholinesterase inhibitor (AChEI) initially prescribed at least 3months prior and stable dose (no dose or medication change) for past month

-• Informed other must provide informed consent and agree to attend all study visits.The informed other must be at least 18 years of age and have regular in-personcontact with the patient (at least 5 days per week, and at least 4 hours per daythat is spent with patient)
+• Informed other must provide informed consent and agree to attend all study visits.The informed other must be at least 18 years of age and have regular contact withthe patient (on average at least 4 days per week and at least 2 hours per day, or atleast 3 days per week and at least 4 hours per day, that is with patient) viain-person, video, or telephone

 • English-speaking